wilsonmar/code-analysis/README.md

   * <strong>Age of code</strong>
   * How much of code is developed by people still around?
   * <strong>What areas in the code is actively worked on</strong>
+  * How long to provision a server.
+  * Hong long from start to useable
+  * Distribution among nodes
   * Lines of code